 Or the once-too-often washed wash dresses?

 The red, clay face

 The shadows lengthen, and a dreaming hope

 Stars shine, and a wandering light

 Is kindled for the mourner, man.

 | Best Poems | Short Poems

 Email Poem |

-Analysis and Comments on A Country Life
+Comments, Analysis, and Meaning on A Country Life

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem A Country Life here.